CORONAVIRUS RESPOSE UPDATES FOR RESIDENTS

 HOW WE CLEAN

-- Custodial staff do daily cleaning of the Husky Village Community Center in addition to staff wiping down high touchpoints throughout the days of operation.
+- Custodial staff do daily cleaning of Husky Hall in addition to staff wiping down high touchpoints throughout the days of operation.

 - Due to the nature of our individual apartments, Residents are responsible to clean their own in-unit bathrooms, kitchens, and other living spaces.

-- While residents are encouraged to bring their own cleaning supplies, supplies are available in the Husky Village Community Center.
+- While residents are encouraged to bring their own cleaning supplies, supplies are available in Husky Hall.